 When a parent or spouse has been diagnosed with Parkinson's, it can be difficult to know how best to help.
 You may feel unsure about when to step in and when to back off.
 What follows are some practical steps to provide the support your loved one during this difficult time.

 1. Be there for the first few medical visits

 If logistics allow, go with your loved one to the initial meetings with the Parkinson's disease specialist, physical therapist or occupational therapist.
 Your presence means an extra set of ears are listening to the same information, which can be valuable because your loved one may be too distressed or overwhelmed to absorb everything.
 Being there will help both of you understand the challenges ahead.

 Sherry Cirilo, a spokeswoman for the American Parkinson Disease Association (APDA), recommends that both patients and their family caregivers schedule regular appointments with a neurologist specializing in Parkinson’s disease as well as a movement disorder specialist.

 2. Be an advocate for your loved one

 The first year of medical visits is a steep learning curve for Parkinson's patients in understanding what kinds of changes to look for in their illness and in mastering how to take their medicines -- and get the most from them.
-You or other family members can help gauge the effects of treatment by watching for changes in your parent and sending word back to the doctor or nurse.
+Having a family caregiver or other loved one who’s aware of the different types of treatment available can be a big help.

-Know how much to know.
+3. Know how much to know

-Adjust your expectations.
+4. Adjust your expectations